-How to Use Google Alerts to Watch for Wordpress Hacks
+How to Use Google Alerts to Watch for WordPress Hacks

-This may not be a perfect solution, but Google Alerts can at least be helpful in watching for hacks in your Wordpress sites.
-If you’re like many of the people I know, you probably have more than one site running Wordpress.
+This may not be a perfect solution, but Google Alerts can at least be helpful in watching for hacks in your WordPress sites.
+If you’re like many of the people I know, you probably have more than one site running WordPress.
 Doing a site: search in Google every day is not the most efficient way of staying on top of the sites and making sure that they have not been compromised.
 Some hacks are hidden from normal browsing, so you won’t find them by simply visiting your own sites every day.
 For example, Chris Pearson has mentioned a recent issue with pharmacy spam showing up in search results for his site but not visible to users:

 WP Hack